loveencounterflow/pipestreams/pipestreams-manual/chapter-00-intro.md

 ### Equivalence Rules

-The power of streams—and by streams I mean primarily [`pull-stream`s](http://pull-stream.github.io/) on which PipeStreams is built—comes from the abstractions it provides.
-In all of programming, *functions* are such powerful abstractions and, hence, versatile tools to build programs from because when you take a chunk of code and make it a function with a name and a call signature, all of a sudden you have not only a piece of code that you can pass around and invoke, you can also put that invocation into *another* named function and so on.
+The power of streams—and by streams I mean primarily [`pull-stream`](http://pull-stream.github.io/)s on which PipeStreams is built—comes from the abstractions it provides.
+In programming, *functions* are such powerful abstractions because when you take a chunk of code and make it a function with a name and a call signature, all of a sudden you have not only a piece of code that you can pass around and invoke, you can also put that invocation into *another* named function and so on.
+So, a building block made from smaller building blocks remains a building block, albeit a more complex one.

-Likewise, when building processing pipelines from stream transforms, you start out by building pipelines from stream primitives, and then go and put entire pipelines into other pipelines, taking advantage of the compositional powers afforded by the equivalence rules (invariants) that streams guarantee.
-In the below, we use an arrow `a -> b` to symbolize '`a` is equivalent to `b`'. `pull` represents the PipeStreams `pull` method (basically `pull-stream`'s `pull` method); `$f()`, `$g()` represent stream transforms (see *API Naming and Conventions*); `$f(), ...` represents 'any number of transforms'.
+Likewise, when building processing pipelines from stream transforms, you start out with pipelines built from stream primitives, and then you can go and put entire pipelines into other pipelines, taking advantage of the compositional powers afforded by the equivalence rules (invariants) that streams guarantee.
+In the below, we use an arrow `a -> b` to symbolize '`a` is equivalent to `b`'.
+`pull` represents the PipeStreams `pull` method (basically `pull-stream`'s `pull` method); `$f()`, `$g()` represent stream transforms (see *API Naming and Conventions*); `$f(), ...` represents 'any number of transforms'.

 * A pipeline with a source and any number of transforms is equivalent to a